AnyBody/tutorials/Muscle_modeling/lesson6.md

  };§
 ```

-There are two things to notice here
+Two things to note here:

-1. The strength of the recruited actuator is much higher than
+1. The recruited actuator is much stronger than the joint muscles.
+This is
-   the joint muscles.
-This is because the wall is presumed to be very
+   because we assume the wall is very strong.
-   strong.
-2. The ForceDirection/Type property is `NonPositive`.
-This means that the force is
+2. The ForceDirection (`Type`) property is `NonPositive`.
+This means the force works
-   working in the opposite direction of the Kinematic measure, i.e. in
+   in the opposite direction of the Kinematic measure, i.e., in the negative
-   the negative global x direction, just like a contact force with the
+   global x direction, just like a contact force with the wall would.
-   wall would do.

-Running the InverseDynamics operation again and plotting the two joint
+When you run the `InverseDynamics` operation again and plot the two joint
-torques provides the following graph (notice they can be plotted
+torques, you'll see the following graph.
+You can plot them simultaneously with
-simultaneously with the specification line
+the specification line `Main.ArmStudy.Output.Model.*Torque.Fm`:
-`Main.ArmStudy.Output.Model.*Torque.Fm`):

 ![Joint torques plot](_static/lesson6/image6.gif)

-The red curve is the shoulder joint torque, and the green curve is the
+The red curve represents the shoulder joint torque, and the green curve
-elbow torque.
-Notice that the envelope of these two curves is in fact
+represents the elbow torque.
+Notice that the envelope of these two curves is
-identical to the MaxMuscleActivity curve we plotted above for the case
+identical to the MaxMuscleActivity curve we plotted earlier for the case of no
+support.

-of no support.
-You would think that the support would be beneficial in
+You might think that the support would be beneficial in the final stages of the
-the final stages of the movement where the arm could rest a bit against
-the wall.
-Actually, it is beneficial for the elbow, but the reaction
+movement where the arm could rest against the wall.
+It is beneficial for the
-force also increases the torque about the shoulder, and since the
+elbow, but the reaction force also increases the torque about the shoulder.
-shoulder (red curve) has the higher load of the two, this limits the
+Since the shoulder (red curve) has the higher load of the two, this limits the
 benefit of the support.

-Let us see what happens if we turn the reaction
+Let's see what happens if we turn the reaction force the other way, like if the
-force the other way like if the hand could pull against the far side of
+hand could pull against the far side of the wall:
-the wall:

 ```AnyScriptDoc
 AnyRecruitedActuator WallReaction = {